Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 Master Ratio (Easy To Scale)

-• Per 4 peppers: 2 cups cooked rice + 2/3 lb ground meat + 1/2 can diced tomatoes + 1 tbsp tomato paste
+• Per 4 peppers: 2 cups of cooked rice plus 2/3 lb of ground meat, 1/2 can of diced tomatoes, and 1 tbsp of tomato paste

-• Seasoning baseline (per 4 peppers): 1/2 tsp Italian seasoning + 1/4 tsp smoked paprika + 1 tsp Worcestershire + salt/pepper to taste
+• Seasoning baseline (per 4 peppers): 1/2 teaspoon of Italian seasoning, 1/4 teaspoon of smoked paprika, 1 teaspoon of Worcestershire sauce, plus salt and pepper to your preference.

-For 2 people, 3 peppers, about 1 1/2 cups cooked rice, and 1/2 lb of meat.
+For 2 people, cook 3 peppers, 1 1/2 cups of cooked rice and 1/2 lb of meat.
 Use approximately 1 tbsp tomato paste and 3/4 of a can of diced tomatoes (or just use the whole can and let it be a little saucier: nobody will complain).

 Ingredient Choices That Change Flavor

-This recipe is one of those that subtly showcases your character.
-My neighbor takes the easy way out and uses salsa.
-I respect that.
-I typically prefer a more “Sunday sauce” vibe, even if it’s Tuesday.
+This recipe is one of those that shows a little more about you as a person.
+My neighbor uses salsa which I respect him for not complicating things.
+Me, I usually go for a more “Sunday sauce” even if it’s a Tuesday.

 Swap / Choice What You Get Best With Notes